-Author’s note: The original form of this article appeared in the second edition of my book, The Shamanic Astrology Handbook, co-authored by Carolyn Brent (now known as Cayelin K Castell) and published by JCA Unlimited in 1995*.
+Author’s note: The original form of this article appeared in the second edition of my book, The Shamanic Astrology Handbook, co-written by Carolyn Brent (now known as Cayelin K Castell since 2006) and published by JCA Unlimited in 1995*.
 The essence of this information, developed in the late 1980s, has been a regular part of my classes and workshops for years.
 For me, the original spark igniting this investigation came from a wonderful essay written by Robert Hand in Essays On Astrology (also similar information is mentioned in some of his tape sets) concerning the movement of the solstice and equinox points into new constellations.
 Hand’s essay was inspired by C. G. Jung’s treatment of the same subject in his book, The Aeon.

 Over the years, my experiential and ceremonial work with the night sky, as well as the process of teaching the night sky to others, crystallized the workability of these ideas.
 In those days, nearly a decade ago, very few in the astrological community were interested in this material.
 The only other person I knew of, who was aware of the solstice galactic alignment, was constellational astrologer Raymond Mardyks, whose fine work can be accessed as an example of other directions this same data can lead.